Our Disclosure

 This amount is revised every quarter in January, April, July, and October to account for increases in the cost of living.

-For example, the OAS amount increased for the October to December 2023 quarter to reflect an increase in the Consumer Price Index (CPI).
+For example, the OAS amount increased from October to December 2025 to reflect an increase in the Consumer Price Index (CPI).

 Old Age Security (OAS) is a monthly pension payment available to most seniors from age 65.